 The general Nomination or Renomination procedure consists of four steps:

-The Network User sends an SDT to the TSO with the Nomination for an Interconnection Point, an End User Domestic Exit Point or a ZTP Trading Service in accordance with section 3.2.2.
+The Network User sends an SDT to the TSO with the Nomination for an Interconnection Point, an Installation Point, an End User Domestic Point, a Domestic Point for Injection or a ZTP Trading Service in accordance with section 3.2.2.

 The TSO checks the validity of the message format.

-The TSO computes the Network User's hourly Confirmed Quantities of Natural Gas scheduled to be delivered or redelivered by the Network User at an Interconnection Point, at an End User Domestic Exit Point or via a ZTP Trading Service in accordance with section 4.
+The TSO computes the Network User's hourly Confirmed Quantities of Natural Gas scheduled to be delivered or redelivered by the Network User at an Interconnection Point, at an Installation Point, at an End User Domestic Point, at a Domestic Point for Injection or via a ZTP Trading Service in accordance with section 4.

 The TSO sends a TDT to the Network User in accordance with section 3.2.3

-The Network User shall communicate to the TSO the initial Nominations for each Interconnection Point, End User Domestic Exit Point or ZTP Trading Service.
+The Network User shall communicate to the TSO the initial Nominations for each Interconnection Point, Installation Point, End User Domestic Point, Domestic Point for Injection or ZTP Trading Service.
 This initial Nomination shall be the last notice received by the TSO before 14:00 on Gas Day d-1 and accepted by the TSO.
 The TSO shall confirm this initial Nomination by 16:00.
 This initial Nomination cycle is illustrated below.

 The Network User may submit a Nomination after 14:00 (this shall be considered a Renomination).
-Said Renomination may either be the first Nomination for the Interconnection Point, End User Domestic Exit Point or ZTP Trading Service in question or a revision of a previously submitted Nomination.
+Said Renomination may either be the first Nomination for the Interconnection Point, Installation Point, End User Domestic Point, Domestic Point for Injection or ZTP Trading Service in question or a revision of a previously submitted Nomination.
 The applicable Renomination shall be the last Renomination accepted by the TSO.
 If the TSO does not receive a valid Renomination, the last Nomination shall be deemed equal to the accepted quantity of the (initial) Nomination.
 The Renomination cycle is illustrated below.

 The first Renomination cycle starts at 16:00.
 All Nominations received between 14:00 and 16:00 will be kept by the TSO until 16:00 but the Renomination used by the TSO is the last Nomination received by the TSO before 16:00 on Gas Day d-1 and accepted by the TSO.